anandkr123/Basic-Fizz-Buzz/README.md

  1) select File->New->Project from Existing sources-> open the cloned project directory IntelliJ will autmatically detect that it is a gradle project.
+    Set the gradleJVM to  "C:\Program Files (x86)\Java\jdk1.8.0_131"   OR wherever jdk 1.8 is installed in your system

  2) from the intelliJ terminal run command -> gradle build